Cover Story: China’s Stock Market Roars Back to Life — But Can It Outrun Economic Gravity?

 - China CICC Wealth Management Securities Co.
 Ltd.

 - China CICC Wealth Management Securities Co.
-Ltd. (中国国际金融股份有限公司) is a financial institution.
-A note from them indicated that non-bank deposits increased significantly in July, with a substantial portion likely earmarked for equities, wealth-management products, and fixed income.
+Ltd. noted that non-bank deposits increased by 1.4 trillion yuan in July.
+Much of this increase was earmarked for equities, wealth-management products, and fixed income.

 - China Investment Corp.